Early thin-disc assembly revealed by JWST edge-on galaxies: Methods

 \subsection{Fitting algorithm}

 To perform model inference on the selected targets, we integrate the 3D thick disk model described in the previous section within a Bayesian forward modelling framework.
-In particular, we consider the implementation provided by the ``Source Characterization using a Composable Analysis''\footnote{\url{https://github.com/lucadimascolo/socca}} (\texttt{socca}; Di Mascolo, in prep.) library.
-The tool treats multiple model components as additive (and, optionally, interlinked) terms, allowing for a straightforward description of complex morphology and surface brightness distribution of a given galaxy.
-As further discussed below, all the parameters for a given model component can be assigned user-defined prior probabilities.
-The posterior sampling is performed using a nested sampling algorithm, specifically employing the implementation provided by the \texttt{python} library \texttt{NAUTILUS}\footnote{\url{https://github.com/GNOME/nautilus-python}} \citep{nautilus}.
+In particular, we consider the implementation provided by the ``Source Characterization using a Composable Analysis''\footnote{\url{https://github.com/lucadimascolo/socca}} (\texttt{socca}; \citealt{socca}) library.
+A comprehensive description of the code base, of its optimization and functionalities, as well as of the forward model generation and posterior sampling can be found in the online documentation.\footnote{\url{https://lucadimascolo.github.io/socca}} We provide here a brief summary of the aspects of \texttt{socca} that are mostly relevant to this work.

+In \texttt{socca}, source models are constructed by treating parametric surface brightness components as additive (and, optionally, interlinked) terms, allowing for a flexible description of sources with a complex morphology:

+Here, each of the $I_k(x,y)$ terms refers to the specific surface brightness distribution of the $k$-th morphological component contributing to the overall source model.
+Following from the discussion in section~\ref{sec:methodology}, for the thick disk, $I_k = \int \textbf{R}_2 \textbf{R}_1 B(R,Z) \mathrm{d}z$, where $z$ denotes the LoS direction.
+The image resulting from the linear combination of the thick disk model with any additional feature (e.g., the bulge-like structure introduced further on in this work; see section~\ref{sec:fitting_real}) is then convolved with the instrumental PSF $P(x,y)$ to produce the predicted observation $\tilde{I}(x,y) = [P * I](x,y)$.
+For the sake of computational efficiency, we perform this via pointwise product of the Fourier-transformed model and PSF images.
+Given the moderate extent of the target sources and of the PSF with respect to the selected field of views (Sect.~\ref{sec:data_prep}), the non-periodicity of the maps introduces negligible effects on the resulting convolved images, making zero-padding or apodization unnecessary.

+The prior probability distributions for each model parameter are specified by the user and sampled via a transformation from the unit hypercube to the prior phase space, computed through their respective inverse cumulative distribution function.
+For this purpose, \texttt{socca} relies on the implementation of standard probability distributions provided by the \texttt{numpyro.distributions} module \citep{numpyro_1, numpyro_2}.
+Along with conventional prior probabilities, \texttt{socca} supports tying parameters across model components --- e.g., enforcing shared centroid coordinates between concentric components --- and defining functional priors, in which a parameter is expressed as a user-specified function of other model parameters.
+This allows complex inter-parameter dependencies to be imposed directly at the prior level (e.g., when requiring the effective radius of one component to be a fraction of another; see the disk+bulge case in section~\ref{sec:fitting_real} below).

+Given a sampled parameter set, the forward model generates a synthetic image to be compared with the observed data.
+We assume the noise in each pixel to be statistically independent and described by a multi-variate Gaussian distribution with diagonal covariance matrix, yielding the log-likelihood

+where the index $i$ runs over all the pixels of the model $\tilde{I}(x,y)$ and data $D(x,y)$.
+The inverse variance of the $i$-th pixel $w_i$ is computed from the local RMS estimates discussed in section~\ref{sec:RMS} for each galaxy cutout.